basaldev/website-exodevhub/blog/article4.md

 - _Use AWS Profile_?
 “Do you want to use an AWS profile?”
 Enter: `Y`.
 - _Select AWS Profile_.
 “Please choose the profile you want to use”.
 Select: `todo-serverless-cli-user-profile`.

 The CLI will start initializing the project in the cloud.
 This will take a few seconds.

-If successful, you should see “Your project has been successfully initialized and connected to the cloud!”
+If successful, you should see:

+> Your project has been successfully initialized and connected to the cloud!

 You may have noticed that Amplify CLI added a folder `amplify` to your `todo-serverless` project at the root level, and updated your `.gitignore` file.